YaakovIvanov/STM32-Weather-Station/README.md

   #### DHTemp
     An original driver for the DHT11/22 (AM2302) temperature and humidity sensor from one of my other repositories.
     This driver also provides the benifit of STM32 portability through the use of their HAL definitions.
-    This library makes use of a function defined is "Delay.h" which uses a timer to attain delay in micro seconds.
+    This library makes use of a function defined in "Delay.h" which uses a timer to attain delay in micro seconds.
   #### ESP8266
+    Internet connectivity for this project is attained through the use of an ESP8266 WiFi module.
+    The NodeMCU ESP-12E Development Board allows for programming the module with Arduino IDE and C++ rather than using AT commands to control the chip.
+    The ESP8266WiFi library provides support for the module in the Arduino IDE, while the ThingSpeak library simplifies communication with the IoT platform.